FormerlyZeroCool/AscalLang/README.md

 <br>

 <br>
-<h3>The when then end set of keywords.</h3>
+<h3>The when then else end set of keywords.</h3>
 <p>
 The when then end keywords are the first way in Ascal to conditionally execute your code, allowing for recursion.<br>
 This functionality is still in testing, but it appears stable in this release<br>
 Example Ascal Code for a recursive summation series function:<br>

-`let f = when x>1 then f(x-1)+x when x<1 + x=1 then 1 end;`<br>
+`let f = when x>1 then f(x-1)+x else 1 end;`<br>
-If the parser sees the keyword when it will evaluate the expression between the when, and the proceeding then.
+If the parser sees the keyword when it will evaluate the expression between the `when`, and the next `then`.
 If the expression evaluates <br> to anything other than 0 it will be interpreted as true, and the expression following the then will be executed, otherwise the next<br> expression proceeding the next when clause will be executed, all cases must be covered, missing cases will cause the program to fail,<br> working on else support.<br>
-*Note if you end up with a stack overflow you will currenty get a segmentation fault, and the Ascal Interpreter will crash
                                         </p>
 <h3>The While keyword</h3>
 <p>